tautvydasVaiciunas/BusMedaus/README.md

 `npm run build` now compiles the React console before producing the backend bundle, writing optimised assets to `dist/web`.
 The NestJS server can later serve these files once the integration layer is prepared.

+### Front-end environment configuration

+The Vite dev server expects an API URL at build time.
+Set the `VITE_API_BASE_URL` environment variable (for example, `http://localhost:3000`) before running `npm run dev:web` so the console proxies requests to your backend.
+You can place the value in `apps/web/.env.local`, export it in your shell session, or inject it through your process manager.
+When the setting is in place, the UI surfaces the same task, hive, and messaging data served by the NestJS instance.

 ## Key features